maptv/maptv.github.io/dec/date/index.md

 Dec finger counting method svg

-The Dec epoch, .
-This 60-day shift enables simplest way to describe Dec dates my website are based on the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar#:~:text=the%20calendar%20used%20in%20most%20parts%20of%20the%20world), but any calendar with fixed rules can be turned in a Dec calendar (Decalendar) by expressing its dates as zero-based moving its starting
+simplest way to describe Dec dates my website are based on the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar#:~:text=the%20calendar%20used%20in%20most%20parts%20of%20the%20world), but any calendar with fixed rules can be turned in a Dec calendar (Decalendar) by expressing its dates as zero-based moving its starting